 - Lots of gorgeous homes with yards on offers

-- Average prices less expensive than LoHi or Berkeley, but still close to it all
+- Cost of living is less expensive than LoHi or Berkeley, but still close to it all

 Cons of Sunnyside Neighborhood

 - Not quite as walkable as other central neighborhoods

 Where to live in Denver if you’re looking for nearby amenities including ample outdoor space

 Sloan’s Lake is a large lake offering gorgeous views of downtown Denver to the east and the Rocky Mountains to the west.
 My mom used to live near Sloan’s Lake, and really liked it because it’s a safe part of Denver that offers many different styles of housing options, and is near some solid breweries, restaurants, and grocery stores.
 It’s also close to several major Denver thoroughfares, making it easy to get around or out of town.
 You’ll find a mix of Tudor’s, contemporary remodels, duplexes, and townhomes.

 - Great running and biking trails in Sloan’s Lake Park

 Cons of Sloan’s Lake Neighborhood

 - Cost of living – this is a desirable Denver area